The Agony of Gout and How a Podiatrist Can Help

 Ingrown toenails occur when the edge of the nail grows into the surrounding skin, causing pain, redness, and swelling.
 They often result from improper trimming, wearing tight shoes, or injury, and can worsen if infection develops.
 Early treatment helps relieve discomfort and prevents further complications.
 Other toenail conditions, such as fungal infections, thickened nails, or nail trauma, can also cause changes in nail color, shape, and texture.
 These issues may be uncomfortable and make walking or wearing shoes difficult.
 A podiatrist can safely remove part of an ingrown nail, prescribe medication for infection, or recommend treatments to restore healthy nail growth.
 Paying attention to nail health, keeping feet clean and dry, and trimming nails straight across are simple steps that help prevent problems.
 If you have painful or abnormal toenails, it is suggested that you see a podiatrist for a proper diagnosis and appropriate care.

 Ingrown toenails can become painful if they are not treated properly.
-For more information about ingrown toenails, contact one of our podiatrists of Illinois .
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+For more information about ingrown toenails, contact Paul Potach, DPM of Illinois .
+Our practitioner can provide the care you need to keep you pain-free and on your feet.

 Ingrown Toenails